jimmaaay/Portfolio/site/content/portfolio/snowy-shop-scene.md

 listImage: /img/portfolio/snowy-shop-scene/snowy-shop-scene--list.png
 ---

-This is a scene that I recreated with HTML, CSS & JS from a picture.
-It also includes some animated snow
+An illustrated scene with animated snow outside a set of shops.

+I created this using HTML, CSS & Javascript.
+The design for this was copied from a picture I had found ( I can't remember where it was from ) and I then added animation into this to make it more interesting to look at.